 The OECD has published reports and launched a global dialogue among member and non-member countries on measures to limit harmful tax competition.
 These measures are largely directed at counteracting the effects of tax neutral jurisdictions and preferential tax regimes in countries around the world.
 The Cayman Islands was removed from the EU's list of non-cooperative jurisdictions for tax purposes in October 2020 following the introduction of economic substance and private funds legislation and it is considered to be a country which co-operates with the EU with no pending commitments.
 While the Cayman Islands is currently on the list of co-operative jurisdictions, we are not able to predict if additional requirements will be imposed, and if so, whether changes arising from such additional requirements will subject us to additional taxes.
-The Cayman Islands' economic substance legislation had already been evaluated in June 2019 by the OECD's Forum on Harmful Tax Practices as "not harmful", which is the highest rating possible.
+The Cayman Islands' economic substance legislation was evaluated in June 2019 by the OECD's Forum on Harmful Tax Practices as "not harmful", which is the highest rating possible.
 There are no immediate regulatory, tax, trade or other legal impacts to the Company, but we are not able to predict any future EU actions.

-On October 8, 2021, the OECD announced an accord endorsing and providing an implementation plan for a global minimum tax rate of at least 15% for large multinational corporations on a jurisdiction-by-jurisdiction basis, known as the "two pillar plan."
-While the Company is not currently aware of any definitive actions being taken in the Cayman Islands to implement a minimum tax, in Ireland, a bill implementing the two pillar plan was signed into law on December 18, 2023, including an "undertaxed profit rule" that will come into effect in 2025.
-In the United Kingdom, there was an announcement on November 17, 2023 that the government intends to implement an "undertaxed profit rule" with effect no earlier than 2025 as part of its legislation implementing the two pillar plan.
+On October 8, 2021, the OECD announced an accord endorsing and providing an implementation plan for a global minimum tax rate of at least 15% for large multinational corporations on a jurisdiction-by-jurisdiction basis, known as "Pillar Two."
+While the Company is not currently aware of any definitive actions being taken in the Cayman Islands to implement a minimum tax, in Ireland, a bill implementing Pillar Two was signed into law on December 18, 2023, including an "undertaxed profit rule" that will come into effect in 2025.
+In the United Kingdom, legislation implementing an "undertaxed profit rule" under Pillar Two with effect as of 2025 was included in the Finance Bill 2024-2025.
 If the Cayman Islands does not adopt a minimum tax, the undertaxed profits rule may allow Irish or United Kingdom tax authorities to collect more tax from our Irish or United Kingdom companies.
 The global minimum tax rules implemented in different jurisdictions (including the undertaxed profit rule) would apply to overseas profits of multinational firms with annual revenue of more than €750 million.
 While these global minimum tax rules are not expected to apply to the Company as currently proposed and being implemented in jurisdictions applicable to the Company's operations, due to the Company's revenues currently falling below the proposed annual revenue threshold, adjustments to the threshold or continued growth of the Company's revenues could impact the Company in future periods.
-Further, even if the Company did eventually meet the applicable threshold due to continued revenue growth or otherwise, then given the size and structure of the Company, the Company may be eligible to meet an initial phase transitional safe harbor provided for in the model rules of the accord (and incorporated into the Irish legislation), which provides relief from taxation under the accord for a period of up to five additional years after the Company comes within the scope of the rules.
+Further, even if the Company did eventually meet the applicable threshold due to continued revenue growth or otherwise, then given the size and structure of the Company, the Company may be eligible to meet an initial phase transitional safe harbor provided for in the model rules of the accord (and incorporated into the Irish and UK legislation), which provides relief from taxation under the accord for a period of up to five additional years after the Company comes within the scope of the rules.